sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Stay in control

-> We promote open standards and specifications that are implemented and distributed in OSS.
+> We promote open standards and specifications that are implemented and distributed in OSS as a way to avoid vendor lock-in.

 Interoperability is of utmost importance to the Commission and the Member States.
 The key to interoperability is the use of well-established standards and specifications.